15 Long Island State Parks Worth a Visit

-From hiking in the fall to snowshoeing in the winter, bird watching in the spring, and camping in the summer, these gorgeous state parks have something special to offer Long Island families year-round.
+Whether you and your family are looking for hiking trails to hit in the fall, snowshoeing spots in the winter, bird-watching destinations in the spring, or campgrounds where you can pitch a tent in the summer, these gorgeous state parks have something special to offer Long Island families year-round.

-An Empire Pass gives you access to any New York state park for the year, but be sure to look at each park’s website for additional vehicle or entry fees and restrictions.
-While Jones Beach and Robert Moses state parks are prime oceanside getaways in the summer; the parks below offer year-round entertainment.
+An Empire Pass gives you access to any New York State park for the year, but be sure to look at each park’s website for additional vehicle or entry fees and restrictions.

 Family-Friendly State Parks in Nassau County